dbeinhauer/mcs-source/working_log.md

 - conclusion:
     - maybe increase learning rate
     - probably more epochs
-    - might be good idea to change the metrics (better correlation coeficient)
+    - might be good idea to change the metrics (better correlation coefficient)

 # 1.10.2024